sadiqsonalkar/Fake-News-Detection/README.md

 So, it will not give the accurate result.

 Once we put the news into the dataset.
 It will go through all the process and the result will be accurate.

+# I have uploaded all the files, Project implemetation and the dataset